cagla-su/Arch-Linux-Post-Installation-Guide/README.md

 sudo pacman -S cachyos-gaming-applications gamemode lib32-gamemode protonplus discord
 ```
 ## TLP Configuration
-TLP is simply an advanced power manager for laptops using Linux.
+- TLP is simply an **advanced power manager** for laptops using Linux.
-**Command to configure auto-cpufreq**:
-Make sure to uncheck each option that are mentioned below while editing the configuration file.
+- Make sure to **uncheck each option** that are mentioned below while editing the configuration file.
 ```
 sudo nano /etc/tlp.conf
 ```